-To support your child's reading progression, we expect that all students have access to the online library website E-reolen.dk, where audio books as well as online books are available.
+To support your child's reading progression, we expect that all students have access to the online library website

+E-reolen.dk, where audio books as well as online books are available.
 To get access to this, the students have to visit their local library.

 Homework will be assigned according to the ISB Homework Schedule in the assessment policy.
 Please remember parents must encourage their child to inform the teacher either by speaking to them or over email if they are not able to complete or hand in their homework on time.
 This will allow the teacher to understand the student's problems and support the student better.
 Students may occasionally need to do additional work at home for some assessment tasks.
-In Danish, students will register individual reading.
+In Danish, students have to read 15 min. at home every day.
 Besides daily reading, the students will get reading assignments to complete at home.
 We expect parents to support their children when reading at home.
-During the year, students will furthermore receive grammar homework to be completed at home.
-The grammar homework will be assigned to improve individual difficulties.
+During the year, students will occasionally receive grammar homework to be completed at home.